python-elective-kea/spring2023/docs/_sources/exam.rst.txt

 Oral exam:
 **********

-* 4 topics, where you pick a topic at the beginning of the examination.
+* Prior to the exam you should have prepared a 10 minutes presentation for the 4 topics.
+At the beginnig of the examination you then randomly pick a topic to focus on for your examination.
-* Create a 10 minutes presentation and code examples for each topic.
+* Do a 10 minutes presentation with code examples for the picked topic.
 * After your presentation 15 minutes examination within this topic and other related topics.

 -----------